David Hawking

 I'm a retired (as of 16 March 2018) Information Retrieval researcher based in Canberra, Australia.
 Most recently I was an Applied Researcher in the Bing (Microsoft) team.

-I was a member of the editorial board for the Information Retrieval journal (IRJ) for all of its first 20 volumes.
-I hold an honorary professorship in the College of Engineering and Computer Science at the Australian National University.
+I hold an honorary professorship in the College of Engineering, Computing and Cybernetics at the Australian National University.

 Books